-|The mechanical and energy engineering undergraduate program allows future engineers to gain in-depth knowledge about the mechanical engineering and energy studies industry from renowned experts.
+|The mechanical and energy engineering undergraduate program is an ABET accredited program and allows future engineers to gain in-dept knowledge about the mechanical engineering and energy studies from reowned experts.
 Students perform cutting-edge student research in exceptional facilities and work with industry leaders on real-world projects.
 The department offers enriching activities beyond the classroom as well, including student organizations and competitions that allow students to stretch their creativity and skills while having fun with friends.|

+In their final year, seniors will participate in a Capstone Senior Design project that allows them to solve real-world issues, making meaningful contributions to an existing local business.
 The mechanical and energy engineering program also teaches students to be responsible industry leaders by giving them a global understanding of the environmental, ethical and societal impacts of the technologies they help develop.